 - Hollow Technology

-Manus founder Ji Yichao admitted in a retrospective blog: "Choosing context engineering over self-developed large models," motivated by his first failed startup—his self-developed model was淘汰 by the released GPT-3.
-Manus actually uses KV cache to optimize costs, simulating "infinite memory" via file systems.
+Manus founder Ji Yichao admitted in a retrospective blog: "Choosing context engineering over self-developed large models," motivated by his first failed startup—his self-developed model was made obsolete by the release of GPT-3.
+Manus actually uses KV cache to optimize costs, simulating "infinite memory" through a file system.
 Most general Agent startups use similar engineering tricks, reorganizing data to improve output efficiency.
-While this lightweight engineering approach can reduce costs, it heavily relies on underlying large models, unable to build its own moat, remaining vulnerable against giants.
+While this lightweight engineering approach can reduce costs, it heavily relies on underlying large models, unable to build its own moat, remaining vulnerable before giants.

 - Cost Imbalance

-Single-task costs reach $2 (5 times OpenAI's), computational consumption exceeds industry average by 500%, and this cost structure directly translates to degraded user experience.
-Manus adopts a credit-based consumption model: Pro membership costs $199/month, ideally allowing only 15 to 20 uses per day.
-Simple tasks don't need it, complex tasks are slow; with price叠加 response speed, the cost of using a general Agent is extremely high compared to directly using models.
+Single-task costs reached $2 (5 times OpenAI's), computational consumption exceeding industry average by 500%, and this cost structure directly translates into degraded user experience.
+Manus adopted a credit-based consumption model: Pro membership costs $199 per month, ideally allowing only about 15 to 20 uses per day.
+Simple tasks don't need it, complex tasks are slow to respond; with price compounded by response speed, the cost of using a general Agent is extremely high compared to directly using the model.

 - No Moat

-General Agent services heavily depend on underlying large models (like Claude, GPT) for inference capabilities and update pace; computing power and capabilities are entirely entrusted to model API providers, unable to optimize independently脱离 their evolution path.
-This dependency决定了 Agent cannot form differentiated advantages through底层 technology accumulation.
-On the other hand, it also cannot accumulate high-value, transferable user data assets.
-User task records, semantic chains, even behavioral paths on an Agent are not fundamentally different from using any general large model platform; data cannot form专属 understanding models or preference profiles, cannot train proprietary systems, making it difficult to build compound-interest data assets.
+General Agent services heavily depend on underlying large models (like Claude, GPT, etc.) for inference capabilities and update pace; computing power and capabilities are entirely entrusted to the model API providers, unable to optimize independently from their evolution roadmap.
+This dependency determines that Agents cannot form differentiated advantages through underlying technology accumulation.
+On the other hand, they also cannot accumulate high-value, transferable user data assets.
+User task records, semantic chains, even behavioral paths on an Agent are not fundamentally different from using any general large model platform; data cannot form exclusive understanding models or preference profiles, cannot train proprietary systems, making it difficult to build compound-interest data assets.

-In stark contrast to general Agents like Manus is the逆势 growth of a batch of vertical domain Agents:
+In stark contrast to general Agents like Manus is the counter-trend growth of a batch of vertical domain Agents:

-- Hippocratic AI builds closed loops in medical dialogue and screening.
+- Hippocratic AI builds a closed loop in medical dialogue and screening.
 According to official information, this year they increased colorectal cancer FIT screening participation rates to 2.6 times that of English-speaking patients through multi-channel interventions (including Spanish-speaking patients).
-Their clinical辅助 accuracy improvement is also significant, rising from around 80% early on to 99.38% in the latest version, with severe misdiagnosis rate dropping to 0.
-All this benefits from continuous accumulation of structured case data and feedback execution processes.
+Their clinical assistance accuracy improvement is equally significant, rising from about 80% in early versions to 99.38% in the latest version, with severe misdiagnosis rates dropping to 0.
+All this benefits from the continuous accumulation of structured case data and feedback execution processes.

-- PathChat for pathological imaging and its升级 version PathChat+ published papers in top journals like Nature, showing performance of "87% diagnostic accuracy" in image Q&A tasks.
+- PathChat and its upgraded version PathChat+, targeting pathological imaging, published papers in top journals like Nature, showing performance of "diagnostic accuracy rate of 87%" in image Q&A tasks.
 This is completely different from general visual Agents; its training and evaluation focus on a few high-value scenarios, possessing industry-level reference value.

-- Genspark is praised by users in engineering practice for high execution efficiency and excellent cost-performance.
-Reddit users noted Genspark can complete more tasks than Manus in the same scenarios, with overall lower costs.
+- Genspark is praised by users in engineering practice for high execution efficiency and excellent cost-effectiveness.
+Reddit users pointed out that Genspark can complete more tasks than Manus in the same scenarios, with overall lower costs.
 Comparative estimates suggest Genspark user experience is "insanely fast," far surpassing the higher-priced Manus.

-- Claude Code focuses on programming scenarios, supporting context持续 tracking, code debugging and explanation, highly praised by the developer community.
+- Claude Code focuses on programming scenarios, supporting context continuous tracking, code debugging, and explanation, highly praised by the developer community.

-- Salesforce Agentforce embeds into the CRM ecosystem, naturally唤醒 AI capabilities in key workflows, seamlessly integrating into tools salespeople use daily.
+- Salesforce Agentforce embeds into the CRM ecosystem, naturally awakening AI capabilities in key workflows, seamlessly integrating into tools salespeople use daily.

-Simultaneously, unsettling news emerged from Silicon Valley: Windsurf was rapidly dismembered within 72 hours.
+Simultaneously, unsettling news emerged from Silicon Valley: Windsurf was rapidly dismantled within 72 hours.

-OpenAI曾 offered $3 billion for acquisition, blocked by Microsoft leading to协议破裂; Google acquihired CEO Varun Mohan and other executives for $2.4 billion,同时 obtaining non-exclusive technology licensing; hours later, Cognition (team behind Devin) acquired the remaining team, IP, and brand, completing Windsurf's strategic重组 within 72 hours.
+OpenAI once offered a $3 billion acquisition invitation, blocked by Microsoft leading to deal breakdown; Google acqui-hired CEO Varun Mohan and other executives for $2.4 billion, also obtaining a non-exclusive technology license; hours later, Cognition (the team behind Devin) acquired the remaining team, IP, and brand, completing Windsurf's strategic restructuring within 72 hours.

-This incident reveals a dangerous signal for the industry: acquihire has become the mainstream clearing path in the Agent领域, the fusion of capital and technology is瓦解 startup trust mechanisms, CEOs can随时 jump ship due to "technology transferability," leaving VCs and employees in a bleak position.
-Casting a shadow over the general Agent startup arena.
+This incident reveals a dangerous signal for the industry: acqui-hire has become the mainstream liquidation path in the Agent field; the fusion of capital and technology is eroding startup trust mechanisms.
+CEOs can jump ship anytime due to "technology transferability," leaving venture capital and employees in a precarious position.
+This casts a shadow over the general Agent startup track.

 The AI Interaction Revolution: Survival Space Left for Startups

-The cases of general Agents and Windsurf's拆分 illuminate the illusion of the general Agent model track, and also light up this track's true watershed—structure and closed loop.
+The general Agent and Windsurf's dismemberment illuminate the illusion of the general Agent model track and also shine a light on the real watershed of this track—structure and closed loop.

-After this fever, Agent startups will走向分化.
-Some will remain obsessed with "stronger, smarter Agents," trying to replicate the human brain's general path, but they will持续 be反噬 by computing power, costs, and error rates; others will return to rationality,重新 seeking answers from the original concept of Agent.
+After this fever, Agent startups will diverge.
+One part will remain obsessed with "stronger, more intelligent Agents," trying to replicate the human brain's general path, but they will continue to be plagued by computing power, costs, and error rates; another part will return to rationality, seeking answers again from the original concept of Agent.

 I believe these four attributes correspond to the following engineering capabilities:

-- Autonomy: Can operate independently,具备 multi-source heterogeneous data fusion and解析 capability.
+- Autonomy: Can operate independently, possessing multi-source heterogeneous data fusion and parsing capabilities.

-- Reactivity: Perceives and responds to environmental changes, can respond to specific situations, remains silent otherwise.
+- Reactivity: Perceives and responds to environmental changes, can respond to specific situations, and remains silent otherwise.

-- Pro-activeness: Takes proactive actions based on goals, has跨系统 perception and task planning capabilities.
+- Proactiveness: Takes proactive actions based on goals, possesses cross-system perception and task planning capabilities.

 - Social Ability: Capable of collaboration and communication, synchronous and asynchronous coordination with multiple models and tools.

-Past internet interaction modes will be broken.
-The logic of organizing information around an individual or organization as a支点, or information distribution centered on fixed processes or algorithms, will transform into a completely decentralized mode led by AI.
+Past internet interaction methods will be broken.
+The logic of organizing information around an individual or organization as a pivot, or information distribution centered on fixed processes or algorithms, will transform into a completely decentralized mode led by AI.

-The second half of Agent startups is a competition of "structural capability."
-It's not about who understands large models deeper, but about who can use structural tasks to打通 feedback closed loops, compressing「model capabilities」into a system that is落地, controllable, and capable of growth.
+The second half of Agent startups is a competition of "structural capabilities."
+It's not about who understands large models deeper, but about who can use structural tasks to open up feedback closed loops, compressing "model capabilities" into a system that is implementable, controllable, and capable of growth.

 Agent startups must build private data moats.
-Only by deeply integrating into business, accumulating独有的 data context and behavioral feedback, can they train Agents that others cannot imitate.
-This data isn't generated by scraping, but accumulated over time by embedding into processes, exchanging trust, efficiency, and feedback repeatedly through structural capabilities,逐步 accumulating organizational assets.
+Only by deeply integrating into business, accumulating unique data context and behavioral feedback, can they train Agents that others cannot imitate.
+This data isn't generated by scraping, but accumulated organizational assets exchanged through repeated trust, efficiency, and feedback via structural capabilities over long-term embedding in processes.

-The final outcome of this training is like the difference between a chef's and a firefighter's reaction to fire: the chef会 flip the wok, while the firefighter会 pull the fire hose.
+The final result of this training is like the difference between a chef's and a firefighter's reaction to seeing fire: the chef will flip the wok, while the firefighter will pull the fire hose.

-If general Agent companies hope that through model generalization capabilities, they will one day become levers撬动 social production, it's likely like fishing for the moon in water.
-Even AI models themselves cannot exhaustively list all roles in the world; what资格 do Agents built on top of models have to accomplish this grand ambition?
+If general Agent companies hope that through model generalization capabilities, they will one day become a lever to move social production, it's most likely like fishing for the moon in the water.
+Even AI models themselves cannot exhaustively list all roles in the world; what qualification do Agents built on top of models have to accomplish this grand ambition?

-Creating真正的 Agents is必然 a long and thorny road.
-But as the success of Hippocratic AI启示, starting from a vertical细分 niche, redefining the vitality of "small and beautiful" within the cracks of giant ecosystems,才有机会诞生 AI Agents that truly solve problems.
+Creating a true Agent is inevitably a long and thorny road.
+But as the success of Hippocratic AI reveals, by focusing efforts from a vertical niche, redefining the vitality of "small but beautiful" in the cracks of giants' ecosystems, there is a chance to give birth to AI Agents that truly solve problems.